monthly awc zoom meeting

 June 11, 2019

-Recap of the WOW Clinic in Pagosa CO, and “Paddling in China”.
+& Recap of the WOW Clinic in Pagosa CO

 So come prepared to share your stories of the recent Women Of Whitewater Clinic, and catch up on the club announcements.
 Also, bring your calendars and help draft up a new club trips program for this promising paddling season.
 Come join our friendly group and enjoy more paddling opportunities.